bla118/Grade-Histogram/README.md

 ## Usage

 Import a .csv file with two columns, first with student name and second with the grade.
-Adjust percentage thresholds for
+Can adjust percentage thresholds for each grade letter.